-Otherwise, the process moves on to step 10.
+Otherwise, the process moves on to step 6.

-There may be many reasons why the consultation is not complete:
+There may be many reasons why the consultation is not completed when initially saved:

-The clinician may not have time to finish and must continue with treating other patients
+The clinician may not have time to finish the consultation notes and must continue with treating other patients

 The clinician may wish to ask a colleague for advice

-The clinician may be offsite and will finish writing it up one they have returned to the GP practice
+The clinician may be offsite and will finish writing the consultation notes when they have returned to the GP practice

 The results of a test may be required before the clinician can complete their notes

-The clinician may have forgotten to add some important information
+The clinician may have forgotten to add some important information when originally writing the consultation notes

-Generate PDF and metadata etc
+Generate PDF and metadata

 A FHIR message is generated which contains a PDF which contains all the information recorded in the consultation (including free text, clinical coding and other data entered relating to the consultation).